andrastantos/brew/docs/cpu/isa.rst

 .. todo::
   What should the behavior be for unsupported type-combinations?
 One would probably want an exception so that SW emulation can fill the gaps on lower-end processors, but then again, that makes almost all operations a possible exception source, and thus forces the pipeline to be more conservative.

+.. todo:: The inversion is swapped from $rA to $rB on $rA & ~$rB.
+This needs to be followed up in the toolset and Espresso.

 .. note:: Output type is the type of $rA